invincibleinventor/custom_lainos_repo/README.md

 # lainos_repo
-A Pacman repository for inclusion of Calamares installer during LainOS ISO build and
+A Pacman repository for inclusion of Calamares installer during LainOS ISO build and other packages.